AlgoMaster Logo

 Good Fit

-• Memory-constrained environments: Quick Sort works in-place with O(log n) stack space, unlike Merge Sort which needs O(n) extra memory
+• Memory-constrained environments: Quick Sort works in-place with O(log n) stack space, unlike Merge Sort which needs O(n) extra memory.

 Not Ideal For

 • Linked lists: Quick Sort's advantage comes from in-place array operations and cache locality.
 On linked lists, these advantages vanish.
-Merge Sort is the better choice for linked lists because it does not need random access
+Merge Sort is the better choice for linked lists because it does not need random access.

 Pivot Selection Strategies

 2. Random Pivot Pick a random element and swap it with the last element before partitioning.
-This makes the worst case extremely unlikely, though not impossible.
+This makes the worst case very unlikely, though not impossible.
 The expected time complexity is O(n log n) regardless of input order.

 The table below summarizes the trade-offs: